esharri2/harlanfamily/pages/articles/articles/monkwearmouth.md

 ## Monastic Glory, Viking Destruction, and Rebirth

 Unfortunately, over the centuries, the Wearmouth–Jarrow monastery endured waves of destruction and fires.
 The first major blow came in 794 AD, when Danish Vikings raided the monastery at Jarrow, killing monks and looting sacred relics.
-A second attack in Monkwearmouth followed around 798 AD, leaving the buildings of St. Peter's damaged and the monastic community scattered6.
+A second attack in Monkwearmouth followed around 798 AD, leaving the buildings of St. Peter's damaged and the monastic community scattered <sup><a href="#fn_6">6</a></sup>.
 These assaults marked the beginning of Viking incursions into the Kingdom of Northumbria, and although some rebuilding occurred in the following decades, the twin monasteries never regained their former prominence.
 By the 9th century, they had largely fallen into decline, and much of their scholarly activity ceased.

-Following the Norman Conquest, William the Conqueror ordered the monastery restored6.
+Following the Norman Conquest, William the Conqueror ordered the monastery restored <sup><a href="#fn_6">6</a></sup>.
 In the 11th century, it was revived as a Benedictine chapter under the Abbey of Durham.
 Later centuries saw Monkwearmouth become a simple and quiet English parish church, though its walls still echoed with the weight of history.

  <div style="max-width: 320px;" class="fig fig--right">
   <figure style="" class="align-full width-fit">